Animal Farm: Reception

 Contemporary reviews of the work were not universally positive.
 Writing in the American New Republic magazine, George Soule expressed his disappointment in the book, writing that it "puzzled and saddened me.
 It seemed on the whole dull.
 The allegory turned out to be a creaking machine for saying in a clumsy way things that have been said better directly."
 Soule believed that the animals were not consistent enough with their real-world inspirations, and said, "It seems to me that the failure of this book (commercially it is already assured of tremendous success) arises from the fact that the satire deals not with something the author has experienced, but rather with stereotyped ideas about a country which he probably does not know very well."

 The Guardian on 24 August 1945 called Animal Farm "a delightfully humorous and caustic satire on the rule of the many by the few".
 Tosco Fyvel, writing in Tribune on the same day, called the book "a gentle satire on a certain State and on the illusions of an age which may already be behind us".
 Julian Symons responded, on 7 September, "Should we not expect, in Tribune at least, acknowledgement of the fact that it is a satire not at all gentle upon a particular State – Soviet Russia?
 It seems to me that a reviewer should have the courage to identify Napoleon with Stalin, and Snowball with Trotsky, and express an opinion favourable or unfavourable to the author, upon a political ground.
 In a hundred years perhaps, Animal Farm may be simply a fairy story; today it is a political satire with a good deal of point".
 Animal Farm has been subject to much comment in the decades since these early remarks.

 Between 1952 and 1957, the CIA, in an operation codenamed Aedinosaur, sent millions of balloons carrying copies of the novel into Poland, Hungary, and Czechoslovakia, whose air forces tried to shoot the balloons down.
 The Information Research Department, a secret Cold War propaganda agency of the British government, translated the book into various languages such as Arabic.

 Time magazine chose Animal Farm as one of the 100 best English-language novels (1923 to 2005); it also featured at number 31 on the Modern Library List of Best 20th-Century Novels.
 It won a Retrospective Hugo Award in 1996 and is included in the Great Books of the Western World selection.

-Popular reading in schools, Animal Farm was ranked the UK's favourite book from school in a 2016 poll.
+Popular reading in schools, Animal Farm was ranked the United Kingdom's favourite book from school in a 2016 poll.

-Animal Farm has also faced an array of challenges in school settings around the US.
+Animal Farm has also faced an array of challenges in school settings around the United States.
 The following are examples of this controversy that has existed around Orwell's work: